zapwai/reddit-comment-search/README.md

 Usage:
 1) Edit the config file,
-2) Type "perl pull_links.pl" in the terminal.

-or if you've already pulled the threads down,

-2) Type "perl search.pl" in the terminal.
+2) Type "perl driver.pl" in the terminal.

 ----